Community Services Agency Macomb County assistance programs.

 There may be one time, emergency financial assistance or loans issued to help with rent payments, mortgage, security deposits, or utility bills.
 Low income families can get help with the delivery of home heating fuels such as fuel oil, wood, propane and even coal.
 The community action agency may also have information on other sources of funding.
 Read more emergency loans.

 Some of the other services available are as follows.
 The community action group can assist with energy saving education and weatherization programs, free VITA tax preparation, Commodity food/TEFAP (The Emergency Food Assistance Program) registration, and applications for supplemental food programs.
 There is also a Transportation program and Low-income housing information is offered to struggling Macomb county residents.
+The Action Centers offer this support, and the number is (586) 469-6999.

 Information and Referral connect the needy, seniors, disabled and those with low income with what assistance is needed.
 The main purpose of the Macomb County Community Services Agency Information & Referral program is to provide solutions as quickly as possible to those that need it.